Back

 The following two men who died in the First World War are buried in Holy Trinity churchyard with war headstones, but since they are not Quarry men and do not appear on the memorial, they are not dealt with here:

 • James Grace of Great Milton (17329) [CWGC].
-He died of pneumonia at the age of 35 in the Third Southern General Hospital in Oxford (normally the Examination Schools) and was given a funeral with full military honours at Holy Trinity Church on the same day as Charles Ward.
+He died of pneumonia at the age of 35 in the Third Southern General Hospital in Oxford (probably the Examination Schools) and was given a funeral with full military honours at Holy Trinity Church on the same day as Charles Ward.

 • Sandford Alexander Lewis of Cowley Barracks (26229) [CWGC]